PittVax/4Pillars_Outcomes/README.md

 <p><small>Project based on the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>

 ## Installation instructions

+Local installation is not necessary.
+Github renders the notebooks online.
+View by navigating to `notebooks` and clicking the [notebook title](https://github.com/PittVax/4Pillars_Outcomes/blob/master/notebooks/4Pillars_Analysis.ipynb).

+A `Makefile` provides convenient installation if desired.

 * Clone this repo to your local machine and navigate into the project.